-The answer is now.
-Wednesday was the first day you could file your annual tax return.
-The Internal Revenue Service revised its opening date for tax season — pushing it back eight days from previous years.
+Today is the first day you can file your annual tax return.
+The Internal Revenue Service has revised its opening date for tax season — pushing it back eight days from previous years.

-The IRS began accepting tax returns Jan.
-30. Most taxpayers should be able to file, though some revised forms may not be immediately available.
+The IRS will begin accepting tax returns beginning today, Jan.
+30, 2013.
+Most taxpayers should be able to file today, though some revised forms may not be immediately available.

 You can blame the delay on the federal "fiscal cliff" crisis and the new tax bill Congress passed just after Dec.
 31. You can find more information in this Forbes article.